 Times and Sunday Times Good University Guide 2022

-Our Biology course is a flexible broad-based degree that uses a systems approach to study biomedical, biotechnological, genetic ecological, and evolutionary biology.
+Our Biology course is a flexible and broad-based degree that covers biomedicine, biotechnology, genetics, ecology, and evolutionary biology.

-This course is ideal if you are interested in an interdisciplinary approach to biology, or wish to specialise at a later stage.
-The course offers a broad base of modules and a significant amount of choice so you can tailor it to your interests as they develop.
+This course is ideal if you want an interdisciplinary approach to biology, or wish to specialise at a later stage.
+You will have a wide range of options to tailor the course to your developing interests.

-The study of life ranges from the chemical boundaries of single molecules to understanding how populations of different species respond to changes in the environment.
-Driven by cutting-edge technologies, we now live in an era where medicines can be tailored to individuals and whole genomes of novel organisms can be sequenced in less than a day.
-An explosion of discoveries relating to how cancer develops, predicting the effects of climate change and harnessing the biotechnological potential of organisms to produce fuels, food and novel medicines makes biology one of the most exciting and relevant subjects of the 21st century!
+The study of life ranges from the chemistry of single molecules to understanding how populations of different species respond to changes in the environment.
+Driven by cutting-edge technologies, we now live in an era where medicines can be tailored to individuals and the genomes of novel organisms can be sequenced in less than a day.
+An explosion of discoveries relating to how cancer develops, predicting the effects of climate change and harnessing the biotechnological potential of organisms to produce fuel, food and medicines makes biosciences one of the most exciting and relevant subjects of the 21st century!